Scaling properties of multiplicity fluctuations in heavy ion collisions simulated by AMPT model

 \section{Introduction}

-As has been known, large non-linear fluctuations exist in the process of space-time evolution in high energy collisions.
-Such large local fluctuations have been observed in a cosmic-ray event\cite{JACEE} and the high energy collision experiments \cite{NA221,UA5,bialas1}.
-Theoretically, the QCD branching cascade\cite{QCD1} involving channels $q \rightarrow qg$, $g\rightarrow gg$ and $g \rightarrow q\bar{q}$, like other branching processes\cite{QCD2},leads to fractal behavior\cite{QCD3}.
-This fractal behavior manifests itself in the form of power law scaling of final state multiplicity fluctuations with an increasing resolution in phase space.
+As has been known, large non-linear fluctuations exist in the process of space-time evolution in high-energy collisions.
+Such large local fluctuations have been observed in a cosmic-ray event~\cite{JACEE} and in high-energy collision experiments ~\cite{NA221,UA5,bialas1}.
+Theoretically, the QCD branching cascade~\cite{QCD1} involving channels $q \rightarrow qg$, $g\rightarrow gg$ and $g \rightarrow q\bar{q}$, like other branching processes~\cite{QCD2}, leads to fractal behavior~\cite{QCD3} which manifests itself in the form of power law scaling of final-state multiplicity fluctuations with an increasing resolution in phase space.

-In order to be able to decide whether these fluctuations are dynamical, i.e. larger than expected from Poisson noises, Bialas and Peschanski \cite{bialas1} have suggested to use normalized factorial moments(NFM), which is
+In order to be able to decide whether these fluctuations are dynamical, i.e. larger than expected from Poisson noises, Bialas and Peschanski~\cite{bialas1} have suggested the use of normalized factorial moments(NFM), which is:

-where $\delta y=\frac{\Omega}{M}$ is the size of each phase-space, when dividing the whole phase space zone $\Omega$ into $M$ parts, and $n_{m}$ is the multiplicity in sub-phase space $\Omega_{m}(\delta y)$.
-In this way, the dynamical fluctuation in high energy collisions can be manifested as an abnormal scaling property of NFM, i.e.
+where $\delta y=\frac{\Omega}{M}$ is the size of each phase-space when dividing the whole phase space zone $\Omega$ into $M$ parts, and $n_{m}$ is the multiplicity in sub-phase space $\Omega_{m}(\delta y)$.
+In this way, the dynamic fluctuation in high-energy collisions can be manifested as an abnormal scaling property of NFM, i.e.:

-the corresponding collision system is a fractral.
-In general, for one-dimensional variables, the factorial moments tend to saturate at small phase space intervals.
-This can be explained as a projection effect of a three-dimensional phenomenon\cite{Ochs}.
-It, therefore, is expected that the scaling phenomenon can be observed in a higher-dimensional analysis.
+when the corresponding collision system is a fractral.
+In general, for one-dimensional variables, the factorial moments tend to saturate at small phase-space intervals.
+This can be explained as a projection effect of a three-dimensional phenomenon~\cite{Ochs}.
+It is therefore expected that the scaling phenomenon can be observed in a higher-dimensional analysis.

-In three dimensional phase space the anomalous scaling, or fractal, may be isotropic or anisotropic which depends on the way of a phase-space partition\cite{Wulls}.
-If the scaling is observed when the phase space is partitioned as $\lambda _a=\lambda _b=\lambda _c$, then the anomalous scaling is isotropic (corresponding to a self-similar fractal), where $\lambda _a, \ \lambda _b, \ \lambda _c$ denotes shrinking ratios of the three phase-space directions; otherwise it is anisotropic (self-affine fractal\cite{QCD2}).
+In three-dimensional phase space the anomalous scaling, or fractal, may be either isotropic or anisotropic, depending on the way a phase space is partitioned~\cite{Wulls}.
+If the scaling is observed when the phase space is partitioned as $\lambda _a=\lambda _b=\lambda _c$, then the anomalous scaling is isotropic (corresponding to a self-similar fractal), where $\lambda _a, \ \lambda _b, \ \lambda _c$ denote shrinking ratios of the three phase-space directions; otherwise it is anisotropic (self-affine fractal~\cite{QCD2}).